Because we think knowledge is power, we want you to know everything about the terms we use on our website:

 HC: Hors Commerce

 Hors Commerce prints, or HC’s as they are called in the industry, are very similar to Artist Proofs except they are only available through the artist directly.
-The artist receives these as a gift for allowing the publisher to print his/her images.
+The artist receives these as a gift for allowing the publisher to print their images.
 The term «Hors Commerce» means «Out of Trade» in English.

 Of all the «special prints», the HC are the most valuable, since they are more rare.